bongohead/econforecasting-internal/README.txt

+## TBD
+- Split out internal API vs external (third party) API.
+Move third party to seperate www.
+Internal should only serve one site.
+- Third party API needs to have middleware, rate limits etc
+- Alt

 ## About
 This is backend code for internal WWW.
 Uses TW on frontend, nginx/express/postgres on backend.
 Houses seperate displayed HTML endpoint as well as API endpoints with standard oath v2 (RFC 6750) authentication.
 Keep contained within CF Zero Trust.